Does mining have a gen Z problem?

 On paper, the Australian mining industry should be an attractive option to gen Z. We have boundless opportunities, big salaries and great career paths.

-Data released just this month by the Minerals Council of Australia said our industry is “a prolific job creator and wage booster… supporting over 1.1 million jobs and paying the highest average wages at $151,500”, and that “for every one new job created in mining, 6.14 new jobs are created across all industries”.
+Previous data released by the Minerals Council of Australia said our industry is “a prolific job creator and wage booster… supporting over 1.1 million jobs and paying the highest average wages at $151,500”, and that “for every one new job created in mining, 6.14 new jobs are created across all industries."

 That might make a career in mining sound like a no-brainer.
 But when gen Z looks at our industry, they don’t see a wealth of opportunity.
 The generation born between 1997 and 2012 is actively turning its back on mining.